AlibabaCloudDocs/alikafka/intl.en-US/User guide/Tags/Overview.md

 ---
-keyword: [Kafka, Tag]
+keyword: [Kafka, tag]
 ---

 # Overview

 Tags can identify resources.
 You can use tags to classify Message Queue for Apache Kafka resources for easy resource search and aggregation.
-Message Queue for Apache Kafka allows you to bind or unbind tags to or from instances, topics, and consumer groups.
+Message Queue for Apache Kafka allows you to bind tags to or unbind tags from instances, topics, and consumer groups.

 ## Scenarios